josejachuf/bastille-emmett/README.md

 # bastille-emmett
-Bastille template to Emmett Framework
+Bastille template for Emmett Framework

 Emmett Framework is an awesome framework for developing web applications [https://emmett.sh/] written in python